-He writes that in 2017, the average American spent 324 minutes per day on his or her phone, and only 17 minutes reading something.
+He writes that in 2017, the average American spent 324 minutes per day on his or her phone—that’s 51/2 hours—and only 17 minutes reading something in print.

 “Reading books trains us to read in a particular way—in a linear fashion, focused on one thing for a sustained period,” he writes.
 “Reading from screens … trains us to read in a different way—in a manic skip and jump from one thing to another.
 [W]e run our eyes rapidly over the information to extract what we need.”
 Do this enough, and it affects how you read printed material as well. “[Reading] stops being a form of pleasurable immersion in another world and becomes more like dashing around a busy supermarket to grab what you need and then get out again,” he writes.

 People understand and remember less of what they absorb on screens.
 Many studies reveal what is called “screen inferiority.”
 “This gap in understanding between books and screens is big enough that in elementary school children, it’s the equivalent of two thirds of a year’s growth in reading comprehension,” Hari writes.